deleeuw/jansweb/content/post/_index.md

     - cross tables;
     - graphs and plots;
     - regression coefficients.
 8. Continuity and smoothness, defined by using suitable topologies, are the most interesting aspects of statistical techniques.
-They define the **stability** of the technique under perturbations of various types.
+They define the **stability** of the technique under various types of perturbations.